gregorriegler/mob-programming-rpg/docs/backlog.md

 ## Working Agreements

+- **Dogfood Burger**: Focus on one feature at a time, dogfooding only that feature before and after implementing the feature to remain focused on coding.
-- **Encouraging ad hoc facilitation**: It's ok for anybody to interrupt for 10 seconds and say they're feeling uncomfortable or point out that we are not adhering to our working agreements
+- **Encouraging ad hoc facilitation**: It's ok for anybody to interrupt for 10 seconds and say they're feeling uncomfortable or point out that we are not adhering to our working agreements.

 ## Backlog